Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 ## PID Tuning

 As discussed in the above 'PID Control Systems' section, the PID controller can be tuned by setting it's P, I and D parameters.
-This is often considered more of an art than a science, and many methods exist for choosing parameters that lead to desirable characteristics.
+Many methods exist for choosing parameters that lead to desirable characteristics for tuning PID loops in general.
+This is one example that is shown to work with the 1HCL boards with 48Ncm, 1.8degree, Nema 17 motors coupled with 1000ppr/4000cpr encoders.

 ### What do I Need to Do?

-Nothing!
-The 1HCL expansion board comes with good-enough PID parameters out of the box for most basic use cases (P=100, I=0, D=0).
+Possibly nothing!
+The 1HCL expansion board comes with PID parameters out of the box which may work sufficiently well for a basic use cases (P=100, I=0, D=0).
 However, the real power of closed-loop control comes when the PID controller is tuned for your specific setup.
 The sections below contain more details on how to tune your PID controller to achieve better results.

-On average, tuning a PID controller results in an order of magnitude better performance, so whilst the factory default will work out of the box, tuning is very much recommended!
+On average, tuning a PID controller results in an order of magnitude better performance, so whilst the factory default may work out of the box, tuning is very much recommended!

 ### Automatic Tuning

-Coming soon!
+This feature will be added in a future release.

 ### Manual Tuning